ZijiaZhang/CPSC436_Project/README.md

 ```

 ## Code Style
-Project will be using typescript with webpack.
+The project will be using typescript with webpack.

 ### Classes
-All class names should be in `PascalCase`.
+All class names should be in `PascalCase.`

 ### Functions
-All function names should be in `camelCase`.
+All function names should be in `camelCase.`

 ## Please squash your commit when you merge your PR!